vertis/vertis-io/_posts/2024-01-26-how-singlefile-transformed-my-obsidian-workflow.md

 ## Aside: Supporting Open Source

-Coming across the SingleFile creator wasn't just about expressing thanks; it highlighted how individual contributions profoundly enhance our digital experiences.
+Coming across the SingleFile creator was a reminder of how individual contributions profoundly enhance our digital experiences.
+There are so many contributions like this that help provide the shoulders we stand on.
 This inspired me to find their donation page, a gesture I've realized I should make more often.